Ryan O'Reilly: St. Louis Blues (2018–2023)

-Toronto Maple Leafs (2023–present)
+Toronto Maple Leafs (2023)

 With the Blues out of the playoffs picture during the 2022–23 season and O'Reilly an impending unrestricted free-agent, rumours began to circulate regarding a potential trade out of St. Louis for the team to recoup some assets.
 On February 17, 2023, the Blues traded O'Reilly and Noel Acciari to the Toronto Maple Leafs, in a three-team trade, also involving the Minnesota Wild.
 The trade sent the Maple Leafs' first-round pick and the Ottawa Senators' third-round pick in the 2023 NHL Entry Draft, the Maple Leafs' second-round pick in 2024, and Adam Gaudette and prospect Mikhail Abramov to the Blues.
 Toronto also received prospect Josh Pillar from the Wild, who got the Maple Leafs' fourth-round pick in 2025 in return, while St. Louis retained 50 percent and Minnesota retained 25 percent of O'Reilly's salary as part of the trade.
 He got his first Leafs point that game and his first Leafs hat trick on February 21 against his former team, the Buffalo Sabres.

-After recording five points in his first three games with the Maple Leafs, O'Reilly went five games scoreless before suffering a broken finger in his eight game with the team while blocking a shot; his subsequent surgery to repair the injury sidelined him for nearly the rest of the regular season.
+After recording five points in his first three games with the Maple Leafs, O'Reilly went five games scoreless before suffering a broken finger in his eighth game with the team while blocking a shot; his subsequent surgery to repair the finger.
+The injury made him miss 4 weeks.
+In his game back he picked up 3 assists against the Montreal Canadiens.

+During the 2023 Stanley Cup Playoffs, he took a leading role in the Leafs making it past the first round for the first time in 19 years, recording 3 goals and 6 assists.

+Nashville Predators (2023–present)

+In leaving the Maple Leafs, O’Reilly signed with the Nashville Predators on July 1, 2023, the opening day of NHL free agency.
+In joining his fifth NHL team, he was signed to a four-year, $18 million contract to begin in the 2023–24 season.